seaside1/unifiprotect/README.md

 Maturity: Stable

 ## Example of usage
+- Toggle Privacy Zone on or off, for instance turn on when you are home
+- Turn recording on or off, for instance turn off recoring when you are home
+- Send a notification on motion or ring on doorbell together with a snapshot from the camera
 - Detect Motion and trigger other system notifications, Alexa, Google Home, turn on lights, sound an alarm etc.
 - Limit detection to only smart motions such as person, vehicle and package.
 - Smoke and CO alarm trigger for G4 and later cameras